- 1 What is a Wrist Fracture?

 What is a Wrist Fracture?

+Wrist fractures, more commonly referred to as broken wrists, are a very common occurrence.
 The wrist is a complex joint consisting of eight carpal bones and their numerous articulations, which provide a great deal of flexibility and motion.
 These eight bones, each with a unique block-like shape, are arranged in roughly two rows.
 The proximal row, closest to the forearm, is comprised of the scaphoid, lunate, triquetrum, and pisiform bones.
 The distal row, which articulates with the metacarpal bones of the hand, is comprised of the trapezium, trapezoid, capitate and hamate bones.
 Any of these bones can sustain a fracture, although some bones are more prone to fracture than others.

 What are the different types of Wrist Fracture?